Lasantha Wickrematunge: Timeline of attacks

 On 5 September 2000, Lasantha Wickrematunge was found guilty of criminally defaming Sri Lankan President Chandrika Kumaratunga in a 1995 article in The Sunday Leader.
 Wickrematunge was sentenced to two years in jail, suspended for five years.

-In January 2005, Wickrematunge exposed the ‘Helping Hambantota’ scandal in the Sunday Leader.
+In January 2005, Wickrematunge exposed the ‘Helping Hambantota’ scandal in The Sunday Leader.
 The relationship between Wickrematunge and Mahinda Rajapaksa was strained.

 Wickrematunge was threatened by President Mahinda Rajapaksa with whom he had a close personal friendship with for over 20 years.
 Wickrematunge was allegedly abused in foul language in a telephone call on 11 January 2006.
-According to Wickrematunge, the President had threatened to “destroy him” over a publication in his newspaper involving then First Lady Shiranthi Rajapaksa.
+According to Wickrematunge, the President had threatened to "destroy him" over a publication in his newspaper involving then First Lady Shiranthi Rajapaksa.
 Wickrematunge was detained briefly at Bandaranaike International Airport on 21 February 2006 as he arrived for a flight to Geneva.
 Airport officials had claimed that Wickrematunge required "special permission" to leave Sri Lanka.

-In late December 2006, an unsuccessful attempt was made to arrest Wickrematunge, for "Endangering National Security" after he published a report exposing a Rs.
+In December 2006, an unsuccessful attempt was made to arrest Wickrematunge for "Endangering National Security" after he published a report exposing a Rs.
 500 million luxury bunker to be built in the presidential complex in his newspaper.
 Criminal Investigation Department personnel had consulted Sri Lanka's then Attorney General, on the possibility of detaining Wickrematunge under Emergency Regulations.

-Wickrematunge addressed the media and a large gathering of supporters outside the premises of The Sunday Leader and stated that he will not seek safe passage overseas and will face arrest and all political oppression levelled against him and “stand unbowed and unafraid”.
+Wickrematunge addressed the media and a large gathering of supporters outside the premises of The Sunday Leader and stated that he will not seek safe passage overseas and will face arrest and all political oppression levelled against him and "stand unbowed and unafraid".
 Due to the public outcry and pressure on the Government by the country's Opposition Party and local and international Human Rights organisations, an arrest was not made.

 The printing press of Leader Publications was destroyed in 2007 by an armed gang who stormed the building on the outskirts of Colombo and set the printing press machines on fire.
 At least 12 masked men carrying T-56 automatic weapons threatened the staff at the building and set it on fire.